 History of the Service

-The sportscotland Avalanche Information Service (SAIS) brings you daily forecasts of the avalanche hazard for the 5 most popular areas of Scotland during the most popular period of the winter season.
+The Scottish Avalanche Information Service (SAIS) brings you daily forecasts of the avalanche hazard for the 5 most popular areas of Scotland during the most popular period of the winter season.

 History of the Web Site:

-Fortunately, the website was continued and with the addition of South Cairngorms and Creag Meagaidh in winter 1996-97 and the re-naming of the Scottish Sports Council, the operation became the sportscotland Avalanche Information Service.
-This is the form in which the service continues today.
-The website has grown to become the main source of dissemination of the Snow and Avalanche Reports, with over 3,000 visits on a busy winter's day.
+The website was continued and with the addition of South Cairngorms and Creag Meagaidh in winter 1996-97 and the re-naming of the Scottish Sports Council, the operation became the sportscotland Avalanche Information Service.
+The website has grown to become the main source of dissemination of the Snow and Avalanche Reports, with over 3,000 visits on a busy winter’s day.